sandeshlavshetty/AI_Architects/README.md

    Working :- It uses powerfull ML algorithms such as XGBOOST,CATBOOST,LGBM and our feature 1 i.e. Ai auditor to analyze the risk and uses voting classifier to determine best output at end .

+---

+#### Data Safety

+Each feature of our solution is enabled with security layer of Qpaque layer working :-
+  1.